cmarlin/tf-mcts/README.md

 adoption and further research on this critical topic.

 Through this library, we hope to help researchers everywhere to contribute to such an exciting area of research.
-We provide JAX-native implementations of core search algorithms such as MCTS, that we believe strike a good balance between performance and usability for researchers that want to investigate search-based algorithms in Python.
-The search methods provided by Mctx are heavily configurable to allow researchers to explore a variety of ideas in this space, and contribute to the next generation of search based agents.
+We provide Tensorflow-native implementations of core search algorithms such as MCTS, that we believe strike a good balance between performance and usability for researchers that want to investigate search-based algorithms in Python.
+The search methods provided by TF-Mcts are heavily configurable to allow researchers to explore a variety of ideas in this space, and contribute to the next generation of search based agents.